 The bus will then leave this Breton town to take you to Mont Saint-Michel.
 No trip to France is complete without a visit to this town perched on a rocky peak.
 Let your guide lead you to the town entrance with its drawbridge and along the Grande Rue, which ends at the famous abbey on the top of the mountain.
 Enjoy a guided tour of this Gothic Benedictine abbey, which boasts a refectory, cloister and garden offering a superb panoramic view of the sea.
 Afterwards you will have some free time during which you can stroll the bustling streets and take in the incredible view of the Mont Saint-Michel bay while you make your way down the city walls.

 The bus will leave Mont Saint-Michel at 4:30 pm for Angers.
-About three hours later the bus will drop you off at the Angers Centre (or a similar hotel) where you will have dinner and spend the night.
+About three hours later the bus will drop you off at the Angers Centre (or a similar hotel) where you will spend the night.
 You will find many restaurants near your hotel to have dinner.

 About 100 kilometers from Angers lies Château de Langeais, the first stop on your tour of the Loire region.
 Your guided tour of Langeais, which is a mostly intact fortress, will take you on a journey through French history thanks to the castle's depiction of medieval life made with highly realistic wax figures.